Mrisaac7979/malaria-clinical-triage-ml/README.md

 ## Overview

-This project implements the malaria probability triage module described in Phase 2 of the research proposal submitted to UPE/PPGEC (Universidade de Pernambuco).
-It demonstrates that clinical and demographic features alone — without laboratory data — can support accurate malaria triage using ensemble ML methods, consistent with the 2025 systematic review published on medRxiv (DOI: 10.1101/2025.08.03.25332923).
+This project implements the malaria probability triage module described in Phase 2 of the research proposal.
+It demonstrates that clinical and demographic features alone without laboratory data can support accurate malaria triage using ensemble ML methods, consistent with the 2025 systematic review published on medRxiv (DOI: 10.1101/2025.08.03.25332923).

 **Author:** Komi Isaac Junior HOUNBO
-**Target program:** UPE / PPGEC — Escola Politécnica de Pernambuco

 ---